pfultz2/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/enum-to-int.rst

 This check will diagnose similiar implicit conversions whne using ``enum`` to find the same class of bugs.
-Currently it will only warn on function or constructor calls as such conversions are not clear to the usr, but this could be expanded in the future.
+Currently it will only warn on function or constructor calls, or return statements as such conversions are not always clear to the user, but this could be expanded in the future.

 Examples: